The MALS degree requires at least 30 hours of coursework, or 10 three-hour courses, which must include:

 - a culminating project for which three credit hours are earned

 We require students to take at least two MALS seminars.
 We strongly advise you to take one during your first semester of enrollment.
-We offer two to three seminars each semester on a range of topics, taught by NC State faculty from various disciplines.
-We develop new seminars regularly, and often repeat the most popular courses.
+We offer five seminars per year on a range of topics, taught by NC State faculty from various disciplines.
+We develop new seminars regularly, and often repeat the most popular ones.
 MALS seminars are interdisciplinary, have no prerequisites and are limited to 15 students.

 Recent MALS Seminars